afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 **Answer.** Node: A node is a physical or virtual machine within a Kubernetes cluster.
 It provides resources and runs Kubernetes services.

 Pod: A pod is the smallest deployable unit in Kubernetes, containing one or more tightly coupled containers.
 Pods share resources and networking context.
 They run on nodes.

+#### 74. What is pod, how many containers we can run in single pods, any limitations?
+**Answer.** A Pod is the smallest deployable unit in Kubernetes, representing one or more containers that are deployed together on the same host.
+- A single Pod can contain one or more containers, typically related and tightly coupled, that share networking and storage resources.
+- While there is no strict limit on the number of containers within a single Pod, it's generally recommended to keep Pods focused on a single concern or tightly coupled set of concerns for better maintainability and scalability.